From discovering ancient history, to sunbathing and scuba diving, to enjoying local cuisine, there are many things to do

 Soak Up Some Sun At Baška Beach

 The best beaches on Krk Island are found in Baška, a bustling town on the southeast coast.
-This town has more than its fair share of resorts, hotels, restaurants, and bars, so if you’re looking for peace and quiet, it might be better to go elsewhere.
+This town has more than its fair share of resorts, hotels, restaurants, and bars, so it might be better to go elsewhere if you’re looking for peace and quiet.
 For a fun summer holiday on the beach with friends or with the kids, Baška is absolutely perfect.

 The main beach in town, Veli Plaža, is almost two kilometers long, complete with all possible amenities.
-From playgrounds to deckchairs, surf shops, and pedalo rentals, everything is readily available.
+Everything is readily available from playgrounds to deckchairs, surf shops, and pedalo rentals.
 Alternatively, the nearby bays have their own smaller or more private beaches, including a naturist beach.

 Take A Healing Mud Bath In The Sea

-You can find healing mud in a few different places in Croatia, such as Vis and Krk Island.
-Taking a mud bath in Krk can even be considered one of the best things to do on Krk Island.
-Meline Beach on the west side of Klimno Bay is where you can find this remarkable healing mud.
+You can find healing mud in some places in Croatia, such as Vis and Krk Island.
+Taking a mud bath on Krk Island can even be considered one of the best things.
+Meline Beach on the west side of Klimno Bay is where you can find this excellent healing mud.

 This beach has extremely shallow water—you can walk for hundreds of meters, and the water won’t reach higher than your knees.
 Because it’s so shallow, the water is also a bit warmer than elsewhere on the island.
 Not surprisingly, this is a very popular destination among families with young children.
 There are no guidelines as to how to use healing mud.
 Typically, people just rub it all over their bodies and let the substance work its magic.

 Discover The Origins Of Croatia(n)

 In the village of Jurandvor, about two kilometers from Baška, you will find the site of one of Croatia’s most important cultural discoveries.
 In 1851, a student found the Baška Tablet on the floor of the Church of St. Lucy.
-The tablet was written in Glagolitic and contains the earliest known mention of “Croatia” and “Croatian.””
+The tablet was written in Glagolitic and contained the earliest known mention of “Croatia” and “Croatian.”